Minister for the Cabinet Office

-The Minister for the Cabinet Office is a position in the Cabinet Office of the United Kingdom.
-The minister is responsible for the work and policies of the Cabinet Office, and since February 2022, reports to the Chancellor of the Duchy of Lancaster.
-The position is currently the third highest ranking minister in the Cabinet Office, after the Prime Minister and the Chancellor of the Duchy of Lancaster.
+The minister for the Cabinet Office is a position in the Cabinet Office of the United Kingdom, responsible for the work and policies of the Cabinet Office.

+The role has often been held concurrently with that of Chancellor of the Duchy of Lancaster (as is the case currently), making the holder the second highest ranking minister in the Cabinet Office, after the Prime Minister, and a full Cabinet member.
+At other times, when the Chancellor of the Duchy of Lancaster is held by a separate official (such as between 2022–2026), the Minister for the Cabinet Office is subordinate to them, ranking third in the Cabinet Office and attending Cabinet but not as a full member.

 From the second May ministry until mid-2019 when the first Johnson ministry came to power, it functioned as an alternative title to Deputy Prime Minister or First Secretary of State.
 This practice ended when Dominic Raab was appointed as First Secretary of State on 24 July 2019, by Boris Johnson.
-Since a reshuffle in February 2022, the role attends Cabinet but not as a full member.

-The corresponding Shadow Minister is the Shadow Minister for the Cabinet Office.
+The corresponding shadow minister is the shadow minister for the Cabinet Office.

 Function and status

 The Cabinet Office has a primary responsibility to support the work of the Prime Minister and ensure the effective running of government.
 Within this set-up, the Minister for the Cabinet Office has been seen to have varying responsibilities and stature in the government.
 The role is a flexible one and has variously been described as one or several of the following under different office-holders (and sometimes conflicting accounts of the status of the same office holder):